qiaoandrew/InventoryWidget/README.md

 ![InventoryWidget](Inventory/images/world.png "Inventory Widget Demonstration")

 ## Running the Scenario...
-1. Download [Greenfoot](https://www.greenfoot.org/download).
-(Greenfoot is an IDE for creating games and simulations)
+1. Download [Greenfoot](https://www.greenfoot.org/download) (Greenfoot is an IDE for creating games and simulations).
 2. Download the [Inventory.gfar](Inventory.gfar) file.
 3. Open the Inventory.gfar file.
 This will create a folder with all the classes and other assets.